SSA Antitrust Policy and Meeting Guidelines

 Statement of Policy

-It is the policy of the Self Storage Association (SSA) and its members to comply strictly with all laws applicable to SSA's activities.
+It is the policy of the SSA and its members to comply strictly with all laws applicable to SSA's activities.
 Because SSA's activities involve cooperative undertakings and meetings among competitors, the Board of Directors emphasizes the ongoing commitment of SSA and its members to full compliance with federal and state antitrust laws.
-A statement explaining this policy is to be distributed at all SSA meetings to remind each member of this commitment and as a general guide for our activities and meetings.
+A statement explaining this policy is to be provided at all SSA meetings to remind each member of this commitment and as a general guide for our activities and meetings.

 Responsibility for Antitrust Compliance